By Dorine Otinga

 I am not trying to scare you if you are planning to start one.

-Have you ever been in a group and left it?
+Have you ever been in a Facebook group and left it?

 Maybe you didn’t find it valuable, and you were getting tired of the notifications which didn’t offer value to you.

-Or perhaps it was dormant and being there was just like being in no group at all.
+Or perhaps the Facebook Market Community and being there was just like being in no group at all.

 Those are some of the reasons why a Facebook community may fail to grow.
 I want to show you how to build your Facebook community using simple ways that you have always ignored.